 The science is telling us we must act urgently to reduce greenhouse gas emissions by 45% by 2030 and achieve net zero by 2050, in order to limit global warming to 1.5 °C above pre-industrial levels.

 Cities have a critical role to play in this transition.
-Setting science-based emissions reduction targets is the best way for cities to ensure they are aligned with these global goals.
+Setting science-based climate targets is the best way for cities to ensure they are aligned with these global goals.
 A science-based climate target is a city-wide emissions reduction target that represents a fair share of the global emissions reduction required to halve emissions by 2030 and reach global net zero by 2050.

 As well as setting a target year to reach net zero, interim targets are essential for cities to stay on track with longer term targets and track progress along the way.